rexystephan/Retail-Retail-Order-Data-Analysis-/README.md

 - Display SQL query results as data frames from the DB.
 - Dynamic user interactions for viewing the data.
 - Real-time connection to the SQL database for seamless updates.

+### **Files:**
+- main.py - has the code for data visualization using streamlit.
+- data_handling.py - has the code for data retrieving, data cleaning and SQL server connection.